pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 3rd point -- you need a curve.
 Unless you're so lucky that the 3rd point happens to be on the line, but let's assume that's like winning the lottery.

 Show JKun's picture of the two points and the curves passing through them.
 There's only one line that can pass through them, but there's an infinite number of curves.
 Curves happen when you have a polynomial that goes above somenumber + somecoefficient * x and get exponents bigger than 1 on your x terms.

+Also -- it's all about adding curves, to an extent.

+Like Fourier synthesis!